Mclilzee/knight-travails-react/README.md

 # Knight Travails

-A lost knight looking for the fastest route to his path.
+A lost knight looking for the shortest route to his path.